jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] only one
 # [fit] reason to change

 ^ This is known as the Single Responsibility Principle.
+Another way to state this principle is that a given object should only be in charge of one thing.

+^ As an example of violating this principle, view controllers often end up managing a lot of different responsibilities, when really those could be split out into different objects.
+I'll show one such example in just a bit.

 ---